Japan's core consumer prices flat, deflation risks remain

 The Bank of Japan’s (BOJ) latest quarterly forecasts showed consumer prices projected to fall 0.5% this fiscal year to next March and stay well below its 2% target through early 2023.

-The economy likely contracted more than 20% in April-June as the coronavirus crisis hit global growth and the government shut down the economy from April to late May, urging people to refrain from going out and businesses to close, analysts said.
+The economy likely contracted more than 20% in April-June as the coronavirus hit global growth and the government shut down the economy from April to late May.

 They said recovery in the world’s third-largest economy is expected to be modest as the pandemic exacts a heavy toll on exports, business activity and jobs.